Sauerbraten

 - Cook the Sauerbraten for 2 hours on medium temperature, turn every half an hour.

-- Remove the beef.
-Mix the sauce with a blender or push it through a sieve.
+- Mix the sauce with a blender or push it through a sieve.

 - Season to your liking with red wine and salt and pepper